data-miner00/DelvisSoligt/README.md

 ### Design

-.NET MVC is a server side web application framework.
-The official MVC template from Microsoft comes with a huge JavaScript and BootStrap library which I think it's cumbersome to maintain.
-I swapped the library with Node and npm build tools, in this case esbuild to perform code splitting and bundling.
-It also supports transpilation from TypeScript too and this makes the codebase more versatile and lightweight.
+.NET MVC is a server-side web application framework.
+The official MVC template from Microsoft comes with a huge JavaScript and BootStrap library which I think it is cumbersome to maintain.
+I swapped the library with Node and npm build tools, in this case, esbuild to perform code splitting and bundling.
+It also supports transpilation from TypeScript to JavaScript and this makes the codebase more versatile and lightweight.
 Additionally, I can use TailwindCSS to style the web UIs which is extremely handy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>